Twasi/twasi-docs/docs/core-concepts/twasi-variable.md

 ### Example

 Imagine you have a command called **!checkbalance** to check the balance of another user.
-The return output could be the following:
+The command's return output could be the following:

 ```
 $balance($args(1))
 ```

-Where $balance returns the balance of the sending user or of the user specified in the first argument. $args returns the command arguments.
-If a number is specified it splits the arguments and only returns the requested one.
+Where $balance returns the balance of the sending user (if no argument is passed) or of the user specified in the first argument. $args returns all of the command arguments as one string.
+If a number is specified it splits the arguments and only returns the requested one (1 in this case).

 Now you execute your command: **!checkbalance larcce**

-The parser will parse the inner variable first:
+The parser will parse the inner variable ('$args(1)') first:

 ```
 $balance(larcce)